-First, prepare the door lining (frame).
-Hopefully the door lining was installed properly (tips on this page for fitting frames) and it's square, level and in wind.
-If the walls are freshly plastered, I use an old blunt chisel to scrape any large lumps of plaster off the lining, and if needed an orbital sander to clean it up further.
+First, prepare the door lining or frame.
+Hopefully the door lining was installed properly (tips on this page for fitting door frames correctly here) and it is square, level and 'in wind'.
+If the walls are freshly plastered, I use an old blunt chisel to scrape any large lumps of plaster off the door lining and if needed an orbital sander to clean it up further.

 If the frame doesn't have door stops already built into it then set your combination square to the thickness of the doors edge (often 35 or 44mm thick) and then use it to mark a line in from the face of the lining at each corner like the picture below.
 Do this about three inches down from the top, and the same up from the floor - out of the way of the hinges.

 Bang a nail half way in at each line that will keep the door flush with the frame and stop it falling through during marking out.
 I use 45mm ovals or 75mm 'Lost-heads' for lightweight/ply flush doors.

-If you are hanging a oak door for example or one that you don’t want to risk denting, nail an off cut of doorstop or other timber temporarily (don't bang the nail in all the way) to the line instead.
+If you are hanging an oak door for example or one that you don’t want to risk denting, nail an off-cut of doorstop or other timber temporarily (don't bang the nail in all the way) to the line instead as this is less likely to mark the face of the door.

 Raise the door up in the opening using a wooden wedge until only a 2/3mm gap is left at the top.
 You can cut a spacer or use cardboard in between to ensure consistency when hanging more than one door.

 If the carpet or flooring isn't already down, check there is a large enough gap underneath to allow for the floor covering and if there isn’t mark what you need to cut off now too.
 I usually allow about 18-20mm for carpet and underlay.